jjmaestro/bazel_version_utils/README.md

     ../../actions/workflows/ci.yaml/badge.svg
 )](../../actions/workflows/ci.yaml)

-Bazel module to work with version schemes.
+Bazel module to work with version schemes and version requirement specifications.

+It currently supports [semantic versions], as well as semantic version requirement specifications such as [NPM-style `node-semver` `Ranges` syntax].

-It currently supports [semantic versions].
-Ideally, it will eventually expand to support additional versions (e.g. [Debian versions]).
+Ideally, it will eventually expand to support additional versions (e.g. [Debian versions] and [Debian version requirements]).

 ## 📦 Install